-

 About the Contributors

-Sitting in cafes and sipping on matcha lattes is a common environment to see Isabel Ji, a sophomore at TPHS and a first-time Falconer staff writer.
-Outside of the Falconer, Ji loves to play volleyball, draw and cook food from a variety of cuisines for her family — especially Chinese.
+Often found sitting in cafes with a pastry and drink, Isabel Ji enters her second-year on the Falconer and junior year at TPHS.
+As Copy Editor, Ji hopes to improve the paper through both intricate editing and thoughtful writing.
+Outside of the Falconer, Ji loves to draw, cook and sip on her vanilla bean frapichino.
 She moves throughout her day with a growing imagination, expectation for the future, and sweet tooth for ice cream.
-Ji looks forward to growing as a writer, artist and social media manager.
-Passions of hers includes expressing her creativity through managing social media for DECA, a business club, Psychology club and Roboctopi, a robotics team.
+This coming year, Ji looks forward to improving as a writer, editor and public speaker.
+Academic passions include robotics, science research, and volunteering as a tutor.
 Ji loves music of all kinds from rap to indie, including Mac Miller, Dominic Fike and Malcom Todd.
 She is always ready to learn new things and work through any challenges she comes across.

-An equal parts music and riddle enthusiast, sophomore Claire Zhou enjoys listening to Clairo, Big Thief or Adrianne Lenker while solving daily New York Times sudoku puzzles.
-For her first year on the Falconer, Claire is thrilled to find a writing community while covering stories on the Carmel Valley community in addition to picking up new skills and perspectives along the way.
-She is also involved in TPHS Math Club as well as Youth Care Club.
-When she’s not in school, Claire enjoys reading work by Paige Lewis, attempting to write poetry, and growing her collection of annotated Jane Austen books.
-Otherwise, Claire can be found volunteering at the local food bank, senior center, or binging Gilmore Girls.
+An equal parts music and riddle enthusiast, junior Claire Zhou enjoys listening to music by Clairo, Big Thief or Adrianne Lenker while solving daily New York Times puzzles.
+For her second year on the Falconer, Claire looks forward to maintaining the Falconer publication website with the addition of crosswords and other design features while continuing to cover stories on the Carmel Valley community.
+Outside of the newsroom, she is involved in the TPHS Math Club and Peer Tutoring.
+When she’s not in school, Claire enjoys reading work by Paige Lewis, attempting to write poetry, and growing her collection of annotated crunchy literature.
+Otherwise, Claire can be found volunteering at a local senior center or binging Gilmore Girls.
 Someday, she will attend culinary school with her younger sister.